 With the COVID-19 pandemic, it is natural for a lot of people to be afraid of what could happen.
 No one wants to get the virus.
 Everyone wants their families and friends to be safe.
 The whole world is challenged to face potential dangers lurking around.
-Many are looking for refuge and seeking a fortress where they can be safe, mostly physical and sadly, rarely spiritual.
+Many are looking for refuge and seeking a fortress where they can be safe, mostly physically and sadly, rarely spiritually.

 Psalm 91 is one of the most famous Psalms that eloquently expresses the all-encompassing protection that only the Lord can give.
 It has been a source of comfort and encouragement to many believers who experience peril and injustice in this fallen world.

 Let us study together what Psalm 91 is about so we can learn to pray it and share it with others as well.

 Psalm 91 teaches us of the confidence that God gives His believers no matter what challenges or dangers lie ahead.
 It helps us remember that He is our refuge and He is our fortress unlike anyone or anything in this world.
 The Psalm has 5 main divisions, which we will study in this section.

 Covered by the blood of Christ, the redeemed ones take refuge in God alone.
 There is no defense more secure than being in Christ.
 Whatever suffering we may face here on earth, we’re reminded that Jesus has overcome this world and that He promises us eternity where suffering is no more.
 The Holy Spirit reminds us of this truth and gives us the comfort that we need.

 In verses 3 to 8 of Psalm 91, we can find some of the benefits of trusting God.
 There is a metaphor there that implies that there is no enemy that will win against us.
 God can protect us from any deadly disease.
 Even if we are under attack, He is still with us.